Are you sure you want to remove this item from your Recipe Box?

 The emails have been sent

-“What the heck is Kaiserschmarrn?” we wondered when a copy of the beautiful new cookbook Alpine Cooking landed on our desk.
+Kaiserschmarrn.
+Looks delicious, but what is it?, we wondered when a copy of the beautiful new cookbook Alpine Cooking landed on our desk.
 After a little research, we found out that it’s the light, fluffy, easy-to-make Austrian dessert of our dreams.